DaymondLing/ROCKS.jl/README.md

 - `accuracyplot`, plot of model accuracy given utility values for [TP, FN, FP, TN]
 - `liftcurve`, actual and predicted lift curves
 - `cumliftcurve`, cumulative actual and predicted lift curves

+The returned plot objects can be modified as necessary.

+Tables:
 - `liftable`, actual and predicted lift tables
 - `cumliftable`, cumulative actual and predicted lift tables

+DataFrame tables are returned and can be further processed as desired.

 ## Requirements

-The core of this package is straight forward Julia code which should run on Julia versions 1.5 or higher,
+The core of this package is straight forward Julia code which should run on Julia versions 1.5 or higher.
 It uses `StatsBase` and `FreqTables` for computations, `Plots` is used for plotting, and `DataFrames` is used to store/print output tables.